-Where Does Kate Middleton's Third Baby Fall In The Line Of Succession?
-Here's What You Need To Know
+Here's Where Kate Middleton's Third Baby Falls In The Royal Line Of Succession

 There's pretty much only one thing that's more incredible than a royal wedding, and that's a royal baby (sorry Meghan and Harry, this post is going to be about your nephew).
 And now that the royal baby is here, many people want to know the details about the royal family's third child.
 When will we get to see him?
 Will he be named after a family member?
 Where does Kate Middleton's third baby fall in the royal line of succession?
 It turns out that there's a lot of legwork that goes into the logistics of the royal family titles, and where exactly each child falls in line to the throne.

 UPDATE: In a tweet published on Friday, April 27, Kensington Palace confirmed that Prince William and Kate Middleton named their third son Louis Arthur Charles, adding that the baby will be known as His Royal Highness Prince Louis of Cambridge.

 EARLIER: Royal historian Marlene Koenig spoke to Town & Country and gave a general rundown on the littlest member of the royal family.
 According to Koenig, the baby's title will be His Royal Highness Prince of the United Kingdom of Great Britain and Northern Ireland.
 As of now, the palace has yet to announce the little one's name, and while that title might sound super impressive (because it is), this little guy won't necessarily go by that royal title.

 "Royal children are ‘styled' differently if they are the children of a royal duke," Koenig explains.
 Fun fact: Prince William and Kate Middleton are the Duke and Duchess of Cambridge.
 SO, that means the title will actually be His Royal Highness Prince of Cambridge.